Plato-solutions/Impressionist/docs/select_query_chain.md

 console.log(result);
 ```

-So far Select Strings works quite well for extracting any property of a DOM element.
+So far, Select Strings works quite well for extracting any property of a DOM element.
 Now we want to go a little deeper by understanding the process.

-Each Query String is composed of Selectors concatenated in a chain form.
+Each Query is composed of Selectors concatenated in a chain form.
 Each Selector has a specific responsibility.
 Next, we will see the basic selectors, and then we will see how to build the same scraper of the last section using only Query Chains.

 ## Selectors

-While select is the most used form, there are additional selectors types that can be used as well.
+While ***select()*** is the most used form, there are additional selectors types that can be used as well.